Loading...

 An archaeological excavation and watching brief were carried out at Rudchester Farm, Northumberland (NZ 112 67 4) by The Archaeological Practice on behalf of Northumberland County Council in advance of the installation of an underground electricity cable.
 Details are available on the Archaeology Data Service website.

-The adjacent Rudchester Roman Fort (Vindobala) is a scheduled ancient monument.
-A trench 1 metre wide was archaeologically excavated running through the northern part of the farm to electricity lines situated between the farm buildings and the southern fort rampart.
-See figure 2.
-The cable trench immediately south of the electricity lines was machine-excavated by the electricity contractors due to safety constraints and a watching brief was carried out on this stretch.
+A 1 metre wide trench was excavated through the northern part of the farm to the electricity lines situated between the farm buildings and the southern fort rampart (figure 2 - see below).
+The trench immediately south of the electricity lines was machine-excavated by the electricity contractors due to safety constraints, with an archaeological watching brief.
 A series of pits and narrow linear features were uncovered in the northern part of the trench.
-See figure 3.
 Two of the pits were excavated, as they lay above the electricity cable's minimum prescribed depth.
 The rest were preserved in situ.

 Location of Cable Trench (figure 2)